GoogleChromeLabs/web-vitals-report/README.md

 There is also an option to "use advanced options (configurable per account)".
 These options are useful if you've customized your `web-vitals` JS implementation (e.g. changed the [recommended](https://github.com/GoogleChrome/web-vitals/#send-the-results-to-google-analytics) event action or label values or the metric names).
 They also allow you to further filter the report (e.g. only events matching a particular [custom dimension](https://support.google.com/analytics/answer/2709828) value).

+#### Debug dimension

+Within the advance configuration options section is a field labelled "Debug dimension".
+This option can be used as an additional drill-down dimension to help identify and debug Web Vitals issues.

+You can set [any valid dimension](https://ga-dev-tools.appspot.com/dimensions-metrics-explorer/) here, but typically this will be a [custom dimension](https://support.google.com/analytics/answer/2709829) in the form of `ga:dimensionXX` (were `XX` refers to the index of the dimension shown in the Google Analytics [Admin](https://support.google.com/analytics/answer/6132368) admin section under _Property Settings > Custom Definitions > Custom Dimensions_).

 #### Filter reference

 The syntax for specifying filters is based on the [format used in the Core Reporting API](https://developers.google.com/analytics/devguides/reporting/core/v3/reference#filters), with a few limitations: